-- There is no reading fee for the Robin Becker Chapbook Series.
+- There is never a reading fee.
 However, we will gratefully accept any donation that you wish to make in support of this series.
 Any amount is appreciated.
 Checks should be made out to Ron Mohring; Paypal donations may be sent to sevenkitchenspress at gmail dot com.
-You can even send funds directly to me, Ron, through Facebook.
-(Seriously: supporting our micropress could not be any simpler.)
+Please feel free to reach out directly via the email address above if you would like to discuss other options.

 - Please notify us of any changes in your contact information, especially your e-mail address!

 This chapbook series honors Robin Becker, whose continuing accomplishments as a poet, professor, and mentor of lesbian and gay writers deserve wider acclaim.
 Becker serves as poetry editor for the Women’s Review of Books and was a professor of English and Women’s Studies at Pennsylvania State University.
 She is the author of eight collections of poems, including Giacometti’s Dog (1990), All-American Girl (1996), The Horse Fair (2000), Domain of Perfect Affection (2006), Tiger Heron (2014), and The Black Bear Inside Me (2018), all from the University of Pittsburgh Press, and of the chapbook Venetian Blue (Frick Art & Historical Center, 2002).